Practical Notebook for Asking AI the Right Way

 Format:

-- Full revised text
+- Full corrected text

-- Brief explanation for each revision
+- Brief explanation for each correction

-Conclusion: Common Points of Good Prompts
+Common Standards for Good Prompts